MileHacker Logo

 The unofficial national dish.
 This flavorful fish-based noodle soup features vermicelli, often topped with crispy fritters, a boiled egg, and fresh seasonings.
 Find it everywhere, especially for breakfast.

-A staple breakfast item, widely available from street food sellers.
+A staple breakfast item, widely available from street vendors.

 Laphet Thoke Tea Leaf Salad

-A unique, savory salad made with fermented tea leaves, roasted peanuts, fried garlic, sesame seeds, tomatoes, and chilies.
-AN authentic taste of Myanmar, found in tea shops and local restaurants.
+A unique, savory salad created with fermented tea leaves, roasted peanuts, fried garlic, sesame seeds, tomatoes, and chilies.
+A real flavor of Myanmar, found in tea shops and local restaurants.

 A truly distinctive dish showing fermented tea leaves.